chucklorenz/adapt-visTimeline/README.md

 ####_groups-url

 `_groups-url` is optional. `_groups-url` specifies the name of the json file (including the extension) that supplies the groups data.
-No path is needed if the file is placed in the XXXX directory.
+No path is needed if the file is placed in the *assets* directory.
 If it is not used, the component will look for groups data within its model specified in *components.json*; but this, too, is optional.
 Both techniques cannot be used simultaneously.
 If a value is present for `_groups-url`, the component will ignore any groups data in *components.json*.

 ####_groups